 Mike was proud to have the car, and in 1999 he and his three girls braved the weather, and came south to my house in the height of the hurricane.
 They stayed over night, and the next morning we went by ferry to Long Island, NY for the annual New England Model A Meet.

 In 2007, Mike decided to sell the car, so I bought it.
 In 2010 Mike decided to buy it back from me, and so once again it is in Vermont.
-This is how it looks today.
+This is how it looked when Mikw decide to take it all apart and re-restore the car.